keruiwu/keruiwu.github.io/index.md

 * **Online Learning**: Theoretical aspects of prediction, learning, and decision-making in online settings.
 * **AI for Science**: Biosignal/EEG analysis and representation learning.
-* **Trustworthy ML**: Adversarial Robustness of neural networks against poison/backdoor attacks.
+* **Trustworthy ML**: Adversarial Robustness of neural networks against poison and backdoor attacks.

 # Publication
 ### On the adversarial robustness of graph neural networks with graph reduction [[pdf](https://arxiv.org/abs/2412.05883)]